SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

      - The name of the table to create, which must be unique inside the schema
    * - ``column_def``
      - A comma separated list of column definitions.
 A minimal column definition includes a name and datatype.
 Other column constraints and default values may optionally be added.
 When creating foreign tables using CSV source files, it is mandatory to provide the complete table DDL
+   * - ``PARTITIONED BY``
+     - Partitioned columns for tables stored on HDFS-compatible systems for parquet files
    * - ``WRAPPER ...``
      - Specifies the format of the source files, such as ``parquet_fdw``, ``orc_fdw``, ``json_fdw``, or ``csv_fdw``
    * - ``LOCATION = ...``